Marrakesh, Morocco • 29-31 October 2018

 *Kindly note that prices are for a standard room without taxes included, and may vary depending on the period of the booking and the selected dates of stay.

-The easiest way to go from the airport to the Palmeraie Marrakesh (conference venue) is by cab and it takes about 30 minutes.
+– The easiest way to go from Marrakesh airport to the hotel Palmeraie Palace Marrakesh (conference venue) is by cab and it takes about 30 minutes.

 The average cost to take a cab from the airport to the Palmeraie Marrakesh is approximatively 100-150 MAD (please make sure you negotiate the price before getting in the cab).
 The vehicles are plentiful and are available outside of the arrivals terminal.

-You can also book your taxi ride in advance.
-For more information, please consult the following taxi companies’ websites:
+To book your taxi ride in advance, please consult the following taxi companies’ websites (non-exhaustive list):